If the absorbed dose is doubled, what happens to the equivalent dose?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The equivalent dose is determined by the absorbed dose multiplied by a quality factor, which accounts for the type of radiation and its biological effect on tissue.
-If the absorbed dose is doubled, since the equivalent dose is directly proportional to the absorbed dose, it also doubles.
+The equivalent dose is calculated by taking the absorbed dose and multiplying it by a quality factor, which accounts for the type of radiation and its biological effects.
+If the absorbed dose is doubled, the equivalent dose will also double, assuming that the quality factor remains constant.

 Subscribe